 The discovery that James Mellaart, in addition to the genuine finds made in excavations, also invented drawings and texts on a large scale, was only possible because he had kept not only the final products of his creative work, as it was intended for publication, but also drafts and sketches.

 The scientific discussion of the material found in the estate of James Mellaart has now been published (https://luwianstudies.academia.edu/EZangger).
-In addition, easily understandable summaries are available in German and Turkish.
+In addition, easily understandable summaries are available in English, German and Turkish.